Frequently Asked Questions and Answers

 There are three main reasons why your air conditioner could be leaking:

 - Clogged air filter – If your air filter is dirty, air cannot pass through it, which causes a problem with the refrigerant, which in turn, causes the evaporator coils to freeze and stop working correctly.
 Be sure you change your air filters regularly (every 30 to 90 days), so this doesn’t happen.
-If it does happen, remember that the team at Liberty is available 24/7 to assist with all your HVAC needs.

 - Cracked/missing drain pan – The drain pan (found under your indoor air handler) catches condensation that drips from your AC unit.
 If it’s missing or cracked, you’ll experience a leak.
 First, turn off the power to the unit, then use a wet-dry vac to suck up the water, then look for damage.
 If you find any cracks in the smaller auxiliary drain pan, you can replace it yourself.
 If it’s the larger, primary drip pan, which is typically welded together, call the pros at Liberty Plumbing for help.